 Then fetch KioskForge from GitHub using the following command:

-git clone https://github.com/archfrog/KioskForgeYou need to make sure that the script, KioskForge.py,
+You need to make sure that the script KioskForge.py has

-I don't have access to a Mac computer, so no development or testing is done on this platform.
+./KioskForge.py prepare Test.kiosk /mnt/sdcardI don't have access to a Mac computer, so no development or testing is done on this platform.
 Feel free to port the script and submit a pull request.
 Please make sure that the result generates a valid, reliable kiosk before submitting the pull request.

 KioskForge is currently a console command, but a GUI version is in the works and will be released eventually.

-KioskForge currently only supports DHCP-assigned LAN IP adresses so there's no way of specifying a fixed LAN IP address.
+KioskForge currently only supports DHCP-assigned LAN IP addresses, so there's no way of specifying a fixed LAN IP address.
 This basically means you need to talk to your network administrator about getting a static DHCP lease for the kiosk machine itself, which is a very good idea, anyway, as you don't want to work blindly if the kiosk suddenly misbehaves and needs fixing.

 KioskForge is a simple application that modifies an Ubuntu Server

-24.04.x installation medium so that it creates a kiosk from a so-called
+24.04.x/26.04.x installation medium so that it creates a kiosk from a

 The only GUI way to use KioskForge is to double-click a kiosk file